drone-ah/wordsonsand/blog/_posts/2013-03-25-pulling-at-my-heart-strings.md

 taking in the scenery and the loveliness of it all.
 There were even kids running around playing.

-As one of them ran past, I stopped her and talked to her but it didn\'t quite go the way I hoped. *\"Most days, I do all I can to stay away from my sister and my father.
-The beating\'s the same from either one.\"* she told me.
-Sure enough her sister was right behind her and I realised that they were not actually playing\...
+As one of them ran past, I stopped her and talked to her but it didn't quite go the way I hoped. *"Most days, I do all I can to stay away from my sister and my father.
+The beating's the same from either one."* she told me.
+Sure enough her sister was right behind her and I realised that they were not actually playing...

 This made me very curious and instead of hanging about soaking in the atmosphere, I followed people around trying to confirm how true this was and it